denolib/awesome-deno/README.md

 - [wasm-gzip](https://github.com/manyuanrong/wasm_gzip) - Perform gzip operations for Deno.
 - [watch](https://github.com/jinjor/deno-watch) - A file watcher.
 - [wu-diff-js](https://github.com/bokuweb/wu-diff-js) - A diff library to compute differences between two slices using wu(the O(NP)) algorithm.
+- [PLS](https://github.com/roj1512/pls) - Use 2 lines to persist localStorage in any database, including, but not limited to, MongoDB, PostgreSQL and Redis.

 ### Validation